emilioangelina/xbenv/README.md

-# XBenv: Halogen Bond (XB) prediction based in protein Environments
+# xbenv: Halogen Bond (XB) prediction based in protein Environments

 ![figure1](https://github.com/lemyp-cadd/XBenv/blob/main/figure1.jpg)

-This module, termed XBenv, is an implementation of the protocol for XB prediction based on XB environment described in the Chemrxiv preprint
-**"Targeting Protein Pockets with Halogen Bonds"** (*Bogado ML, Villafañe RN, Gomez Chavez JL, Angelina EL, Sosa GL, Peruchena NM (2021) Chemrxiv ....*).
+This module, termed xbenv, is an implementation of the protocol for XB prediction based on halogen environment described in **"Targeting Protein Pockets with Halogen Bonds"** (*Bogado ML, Villafañe RN, Gomez Chavez JL, Angelina EL, Sosa GL, Peruchena NM (2022) to be published...*).

 -------------
 INSTALLATION:
 -------------

-Current version of XBenv works under python2.
+Current version of xbenv works under python2.
 You can setup a python2 environment in conda with the required dependencies.

 Required dependencies:
 ```